 Even though your hens may take a leave from laying eggs, you must not take this season lightly.
 This is why, after thorough research, we’ve boiled down how you can create a diet filled with a much-needed protein punch for your chickens.
 Stay tuned to know what we discovered.

+What to feed molting chickens?
 High protein nutritional foods for molting chickens:

 Chickens’ feed contains 16% to 18% protein content generally.
 Although this amount is adequate for hens laying eggs, you might have to kick it up a few notches when they’re molting.